 Image courtesy of Astute Solutions

-At the beginning of this guide, we talked about how customer lifecycle management or CLM tools make a great complement to a customer relationship management or CRM system.
-However, we must be clear, these are two different pieces of software we’re talking about here.
-While they can work well with one another, confusing one for the other is not a mistake you want to make as you begin tracking the lifecycle of your own customers.
+At the beginning of this guide, we talked about how customer lifecycle management or CLM tools make a great complement to a customer relationship management or CRM lifecycle stages system.

 More Companies Use CRM

-CRM software is the standard for many a company, from small businesses to mid-sized brands all the way to your major Fortune 500s.
-While CRM is something we’ve written about countless times on this blog (and it’s a service we offer here at EngageBay for free), we wanted to take a moment to recap it for the sake of this article.
+CRM software is the standard for many companies, from small businesses to mid-sized brands all the way to your major Fortune 500s.

 CLM Relates More to Analytics

-In fact, some marketing experts agree that the best way to review whether your CRM approach is successful is to look to your CLM metrics and how well these performed.
-That again is a testament to the depth of reporting you can find in a lifecycle management software.
+In fact, some marketing experts agree that the best way to review whether your CRM approach is successful is to look at your CLM metrics.
+This again is a testament to the depth of reporting you can find in a lifecycle management software.

 The metrics you want to focus on include:

 - Response to marketing initiatives: How much attention your audience has paid to your marketing efforts lets you know whether your CRM investment was worth it.
-Granted, you don’t always see wholesale positive changes right after implementing CRM, so remember to have some patience with this metric.
+Granted, you don’t always see wholesale positive changes right after implementing customer lifecycle in CRM software, so remember to have some patience with this metric.

 - Purchasing frequency: Once you link together with your customer lifecycle management and CRM software, you’d hope the purchasing frequency from your customers would increase.

-How to Calculate and Measure Customer Lifetime Value (CLV)
+How to Calculate Your Customer Lifetime Value (CLV)

 Image courtesy of CleverTap

-To create a customer lifecycle model graphic, also referred to as a customer lifecycle diagram, you need to knuckle down on your own customer lifecycle stages, be these four or five stages.
-From there, you can make the customer lifecycle model graphic or diagram that corresponds to the lifecycle stages you created.
-An example of your own diagram may be as follows:
+To create a customer lifecycle model graphic, also referred to as a customer lifecycle diagram, you need to knuckle down on your own customer lifecycle stages.
+Your customer lifecycle model may look something like this:

 Image courtesy of Exponea